netdata/netdata/docs/Running-behind-nginx.md

 ### Nginx configuration file ###

 All Nginx configurations can be found in the `/etc/nginx/` directory.
 The main configuration file is `/etc/nginx/nginx.conf`.
-Website or app -specific configurations can be found in the `/etc/nginx/site-available/` directory.
+Website or app-specific configurations can be found in the `/etc/nginx/site-available/` directory.

 Configuration options in Nginx are known as directives.
 Directives are organized into groups known as blocks or contexts.
 The two terms can be used interchangeably.